haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 ```

 It's taking a list of data, iterating over it, summing each number, and returning the final result.
-On the other hand, a different reducer which uses structs but achieves a similar purpose could look like:
+On the other hand, a different reducer that uses structs but achieves a similar purpose could look like:

 ```elixir
 def accumulate(%Computation{result: r, to_process: n}) do